 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Testicular Cancer.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this complete guide.

-Testicular cancer begins when healthy cells in a testicle change and grow out of control, forming a mass called a tumor.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+Testicular cancer begins when healthy cells in a testicle change and grow out of control, forming a mass called a malignant tumor.
+The term "malignant" means that the tumor can spread to other parts of the body.

 Another name for testicular cancer is testis cancer.